wjramos/react-app-interview/README.md

 ### Exercise Requirements

-You’ve been given the task of developing an Interview Wizard Application (IWA).
-The purpose of the IWA is to ask people one or more questions in order to learn more about them.
+Develop an Interview Wizard Application (IWA).
+The purpose of the IWA is to ask the user one or more questions in order to learn more about them.
 The expectation is that each question is displayed on its own screen/view inside the wizard.
 In addition, it is also expected that the wizard can be embedded on a page easily in widget-type form; thus, this widget must assume that it can’t control the page that it’s on.
 After the user has answered all three questions, all questions and answers should be displayed to the user.
 The following are specific requirements:

   - Coding:
-    - It is highly suggested to use the **React JS** framework
+    - **React JS** framework is preferred, but you may choose another
     - Must be **mobile responsive**
     - A CSS pre-processor can be used, but is not required (e.g. Less/Sass)
   - How it should work: